 In addition to these published works Cindy has a robust portfolio of IP — some of which has already been optioned — being shopped to production companies, studios and streamers.

 A Jersey girl at heart, Cindy lives in Delaware with her family and rescued-pets.

 When and how did you become a writer?

 I’ve been writing forever.
 In third grade I wrote my first play.
 I was always into short stories, scenes and characters, and of course, lots of melodramatic poetry.
 Then, I put creative writing aside for college, grad school, early career days of clawing my way to the glass ceiling, and starting a family.
-About twelve years ago I saw an ad for a writing class.
+About sixteen years ago I saw an ad for a writing class.
 It was always something that I wanted to get back into, so I took it, and the rest is history.
 That catapulted me into my first novel, a fabulous suspense thriller for adults, which I continue to work on to this day.
 The class became a critique group and one novel became another and another, and finally to KELLY QUINN’S SECRET COOKING CLUB, which is the original title for JUST ADD MAGIC.

 How did you come up with the idea for Just Add Magic?

 My daughter and two of her kooky friends cooking in my kitchen one day was the inspiration for a “cooking club.”
 Then, my wheels got spinning, and I thought about a “secret cooking club.”
 Why is it secret?
 And then I became obsessed with the notion of “Kelly Quinn’s Secret Cooking Club”.
 I surrounded her with different friends, the mean girl next door, put her on a soccer team, and introduced the Rusamano boys.
 I developed her home town of Wilmington, giving it an ice cream place, a coffee shop and a creepy Mexican cooking store with a story all it’s own.